Gupta2708/Dynamic-Parking-Pricing-System/README.md

-# 🚗 Dynamic Parking Pricing System – Capstone Project
+# 🚗 Dynamic Parking Pricing System

 A real-time intelligent pricing engine for urban parking lots that dynamically adjusts prices based on demand, traffic conditions, and occupancy patterns using streaming data processing with the **Pathway** framework.